awsdocs/aws-toolkit-vs-code-user-guide/doc_source/aws-cdk-apps.md

 | --- |
 | This is prerelease documentation for a feature in preview release\.
 It is subject to change\. |

-Use the **CDK Explorer** in the AWS Toolkit for VS Code to visualize and work with AWS CDK applications\.
+Use the **AWS CDK Explorer** in the AWS Toolkit for VS Code to visualize and work with AWS CDK applications\.

 ## Prerequisites<a name="aws-cdk-apps-prereq"></a>
 + Be sure your system meets the the prerequisites specified in [Installing the Toolkit for VS Code](setup-toolkit.md#setup-prereq)\.